erabhishekdwevedi/Python-Code-Snippets/README.md

 - real-world problems
 - crazy and geeky mind

-We would highly appreciate if you can help in adding or editing documentation in this repository.
+We would highly appreciate if you can help in adding or editing documentation ( Markdown format only ) in this repository.